 Legal personality

-According to the Lisbon Treaty the entire Union will have legal personality.
-International treaties signed by the Union will be binding and will have primacy over national laws.
-Most agreements can be concluded by qualified majority vote.
-This will make the EU an independent international body, comparable in many ways to a State.
-From the inside the Union would look like an arrangement between states whereas from the outside it would look quite like a state itself.
+This makes the EU an independent international body, comparable in many ways to a State.
+From the inside the Union may still look like an arrangement between states, whereas from the outside it would look quite like a state itself.

 Links

-- The European Convention "A Single Legal Personality for the European Union http://european-convention.eu.int/docs/meetings/2-EN.pdf
+- The European Convention, "A Single Legal Personality for the European Union" http://european-convention.eu.int/docs/meetings/2-EN.pdf

 - European Convention: Final report of Working Group on Legal Personality http://register.consilium.euro......eu/pdf/en/02/cv00/00305en2.pdf